 Goal

-- Conduct advanced training in anticipation of potential life events (overseas training, etc.).
+- Facilitate career development by conducting early training in anticipation of life events

 - Educate the executives in order to create an atmosphere throughout the entire workplace that makes it easier for women to participate actively